Tell Alabama head football coach Nick Saban: Reject Trump’s tide of hate

 Tell Nick Saban to stand up to Trump’s racism.

 Saban’s ability to win national championships in a state where football reigns supreme has made him a local hero and the face of college football – a multibillion dollar sports industrial complex.
-He has a massive opportunity to lead, but so far he is refusing to directly challenge Trump’s hate.
-While he has affirmed the right of NFL players to protest,6 he has also tried to downplay his responsibility to do more (emphasis ours):
+He has a massive opportunity to lead, but immediately after the speech, he refused to directly challenge Trump’s hate.
+While he affirmed the right of NFL players to protest,6 he also tried to downplay his responsibility to do more (emphasis ours):

 I'm just a football coach.
 I don’t keep up with that stuff as much as everybody else does, especially during the season, especially when we’re playing games...
 To me, some of the things that we do in our country when I grew up, they were unifying events and it's a little painful to see that those things are not so right now.
 But I also respect everyone's rights not to censored in terms of the way they express their beliefs.
 I'm just a coach.
 I don't have the answers to all the questions.7